 BUT a mouse interrupts him by coming into his house.

 SO First, he tells the mouse to go away and he shuts the door.
 Second, when mouse comes back, he shuts AND locks the doors and windows.
 Third, when mouse comes back, he locks the door, boards windows, stops up the chimney, and plugs the drain in the tub.
 Unfortunately, mouse comes back, and Bear says he gives up.
 (Character low point- He is even pictured laying on the floor.
 Low, indeed!)

 THEN Bear allows mouse to stay for tea and cheese IF he agrees to leave right after.
 They enjoy their snack and as promised, mouse begins to leave.
 Surprisingly, Bear finds he likes the companionship, invites Mouse to stay, and a grand friendship begins.

 Isn’t this a lovely little tool?
-It helps my first graders, so I know you will work wonders with it.
+Once upon a time, it helped my first graders, so I know you will work wonders with it.
 Whether you are the one writing or helping to critique someone else’s, I hope this primary teaching tool enhances your foundation and shapes your story into something spectacular.
 It really helps identify plot issues.
 Don’t be afraid to analyze a few of your favorite books with this tool.
 It really sinks in when you see it in action.

-Join me in 2015, for Part Two, Summon your Elementary Teacher.
-In the comment section below, feel free to share your favorite picture book analysis with us or let me know how the primary tool helped with your own WIP.
+Was this post helpful?
+Refer back to Part Two to Summon your inner Elementary Teacher and Part Three to Summon your inner Middle School Teacher.
+In the comment section below, feel free to add your favorite picture book analysis with us or let me know how the primary tool helped with your own WIP.